- United States

 Canada’s Blue Line

-Morgan Rielly, Cale Makar, and Dougie Hamilton represent the top, young Canadian blueliners with Shea Weber serving as a veteran mentor.
-This quartet will likely play the tough minutes with Drew Doughty, Alex Pietrangelo, and Thomas Chabot contributing mostly on special teams.
+Shea Theodore, Morgan Rielly, Cale Makar, and Dougie Hamilton represent the top, young Canadian blueliners with Drew Doughty serving as a veteran mentor.
+This quartet will likely play the tough minutes with Doughty, Aaron Ekblad, Alex Pietrangelo, and Thomas Chabot contributing mostly on special teams.
 Regardless of who’s out there, Canada’s power play will have someone to bomb heavy shots from the point.

 One noticeable difference with this group compared to previous Olympic teams is the handedness distribution.
-Rielly and Chabot are the only left-handed defensemen on the team.
+Rielly and Theodore are the only left-handed defensemen in the starting lineup.
 Typically, there’s an even split between righties and lefties.
 Not to worry, though – there’s no way something as trivial as handedness could become a hot button issue on social media and with the media.

 Onto the goalies.
 Based on his resume, Carey Price figures to start for Canada, though his two backups could easily subplant him.
-Jordan Binnington’s outstanding 2019 Stanley Cup run proved that the kid has ice in his veins and would excel on the international stage.
-Carter Hart should be entering the prime of his career around that time as well.
+Both Marc-Andre Fleury and Darcy Kuemper can be unbeatable at times.

 Just Missed Out

-Kris Letang, Ryan Ellis, Jonathan Huberdeau, Brad Marchand, Claude Giroux, Sean Couturier, Travis Konecny, Tyler Seguin, Alexis Lafreniere, Shea Theodore, Matt Murray, Darcy Kuemper, Sean Monahan.
+Kris Letang, Ryan Ellis, Mat Barzal, Claude Giroux, Travis Konecny, Tyler Seguin, Alexis Lafreniere, Jake Muzzin, Jordan Binnington, Carter Hart, Sean Monahan.